ruslanalas/gw-postmerger-detectability/README.md

 high-frequency transients are easy to confuse with instrumental glitches, and partly because real detector noise does not behave like the clean, idealized noise most detection-threshold formulas assume.

-This project builds and rigorously validates a two-stage screening pipeline for a simplified ("toy") version of that signal, injected directly into real LIGO data, with every threshold calibrated empirically on real noise and frozen *before* a single final, held-out evaluation.
+This project builds and tests a two-stage screening pipeline for a simplified ("toy") version of that signal, injected directly into real LIGO data, with every threshold calibrated empirically on real noise and frozen *before* a single final, held-out evaluation.